NDIS Consumables budget guide

 Does Consumables funding cover vitamins and medications?

 No. The NDIS does not usually fund everyday vitamins, medicines or prescription medications.
-Supports for health issues unrelated to a disability, including eating disorders, food allergies and diabetes are not covered either.
+Supports for health issues unrelated to a disability – such as eating disorders or food allergies – are not covered either.

 Where to buy Consumables products.